-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "that Yahweh assigned to us ... that Yahweh assigned to you" (See: Active or Passive)